utdk/utdk_profile/doc/decisions/0026-slick-slider-library.md

 ## Consequences

 - Staying with Accessible 360 Slick, rather than adopting a different solution, will reduce short-term effort in refactoring carousel implementations.
-- Medium- and long-term, this decision does not preclude a future switch to a different solution/
+- Medium- and long-term, this decision does not preclude a future switch to a different solution
 - Maintaining our own version of the library means that there will be more effort involved in fixing bugs in that library, should they occur.